Linaro/website/_posts/current/blog/2021-12-02-budget-fair-queueing-bfq-linux-io-scheduler-optimizations-for-multi-actuator-sata-hard-drives.md

 ---
 layout: post
-title: Budget Fair Queueing (BFQ) Linux IO Scheduler Optimizations for Multi-Actuator SATA Hard Drives
+title: BFQ Linux IO Scheduler Optimizations for Multi-Actuator SATA Hard Drives
 description: In this blog, we cover the extra logic applied in BFQ I/O scheduler to support multi-actuator drives.
 Paving the way to exploiting potential multi-actuator drives.